Newborn's sleep needs at 0 to 3 months

 Always put your baby to sleep on their back with their feet touching the end of the cot.

 Do not let your baby sleep while lying on their tummy.
 Babies who sleep on their tummies have a higher risk of cot death.
-You can give your baby some ‘tummy time’ when they are awake.
+You can give your baby some tummy time when they are awake.

-If your baby always lies with their head in the same position they might develop a ‘flat head’.
+If your baby always lies with their head in the same position, they might develop a 'flat head'.
 This is called plagiocephaly.

-Safe sleep practices for your newborn
+Safe sleep positions for your newborn

-Your baby's sleep pattern is probably not going to fit in with your sleep pattern.
+Your baby's sleep is probably not going to fit in with your sleep pattern.
 Try to sleep when your baby sleeps.

-• if you have a partner, ask for help
+- If you have a partner, ask for help.

-• ask family and friends for help with chores so you can take a nap
+- Ask family and friends for help with chores so you can take a nap.

 Breastfeeding and caffeine